-Lastly, Kayla was on C0-Q10 throughout treatment and continued for years after treatment.
+Lastly, our oncologist approved Emily taking 100 mgs of C0-Q10 daily throughout treatment and continued for years after treatment.
+I also gave her another 100 mgs on the days she was given Doxorubicin.
 There were no side effects or problems associated with it and five years later her heart is normal with no visible damage or abnormalities from Doxorubicin.
 Maybe taking this supplement prevented any possible damage.
 To us it was worth the investment.

 - MayoClinic.com © 1998-2008 Mayo Foundation for Medical Education and Research.
 All rights reserved

 - 2. J Nutr Sci Vitaminol (Tokyo).
 2008 Aug;54(4):286-90.
 Influence of CoQ10 on Autonomic Nervous Activity and Energy Metabolism during Exercise in Healthy Subjects.
 Zheng A, Moritani T. PMID: 18797149 [PubMed – in process]

 - Heart Lung Circ.
 2003;12(3):135-41.
 Randomised double-blind, placebo-controlled trial of coenzyme Q, therapy in class II and III systolic heart failure.
 Keogh A, Fenton S, Leslie C, Aboyoun C, Macdonald P, Zhao YC, Bailey M, Rosenfeldt F. Heart Failure Unit, St Vincent’s Hospital, Sydney, Australia.